DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc I - The Lost Soul.md

 <p><strong><em>Hold Person (Morgantha Only).</em></strong> Morgantha casts <em>hold person</em> at 3rd level.
 A target takes an additional 5 (2d4) necrotic damage if it fails the saving throw, or half damage on a success.</p>
 <p><strong><em>Lightning Bolt (Morgantha Only, Recharge 5-6).</em></strong> Morgantha casts <em>lightning bolt</em>.</p>
 <h3>Reactions</h3>
-<p><strong><em>Mirror Image (Bella Only).</em></strong> <em>1st-level illusion</em>, self, components V S, instantaneous. <em>Effect:</em> In response to being hit by an attack, Bella can use her reaction to briefly conjure two illusory duplicates in her space.
+<p><strong><em>Spectral Shadows (Bella Only).</em></strong> <em>1st-level illusion</em>, self, components V S, instantaneous. <em>Effect:</em> In response to being hit by an attack, Bella can use her reaction to briefly conjure two illusory duplicates in her space.
 The attacker must roll a d6, hitting Bella on a 5 or 6 and hitting a duplicate otherwise.</p>
-<p><strong><em>Hideous Laughter (Offalia Only).</em></strong> <em>1st-level enchantment</em>, 30 feet, componenets V S M, instantaneous. <em>Effect:</em> In response to taking damage from a creature that Offalia can see within range, Offalia can use her reaction to force that creature to make a DC 16 Wisdom saving throw.
+<p><strong><em>Maniacal Mirth (Offalia Only).</em></strong> <em>1st-level enchantment</em>, 30 feet, components V S M, instantaneous. <em>Effect:</em> In response to taking damage from a creature that Offalia can see within range, Offalia can use her reaction to force that creature to make a DC 16 Wisdom saving throw.
 On a failure, the creature falls into fits of laughter, falling prone and becoming incapacitated and unable to stand up until the end of the creature's next turn, or until it takes damage.</p>
-<p><strong><em>Witch Bolt (Morgantha Only).</em></strong> <em>1st-level evocation</em>, 30 feet, components V S M, 1 round. <em>Effect:</em> In response to taking damage from a creature that Morgantha can see within range, Morgantha can use her reaction to send a beam of crackling blue energy toward her attacker, forcing them to succeed on a DC 16 Constitution saving throw or take 6 (1d12) lightning damage.
-On a failure, the beam forms an arc of lightning between Morgantha and the attacker until the start of its next turn.
-While the arc lasts, Morgantha has resistance to all damage, and each time she takes damage, the attacker takes the same amount of damage.</p>
+<p><strong><em>Witchlight Arc (Morgantha Only).</em></strong> <em>1st-level evocation</em>, 30 feet, components V S M, 1 round. <em>Effect:</em> In response to taking damage from a creature that Morgantha can see within range, Morgantha can use her reaction to send a beam of crackling blue energy toward her attacker, forcing them to succeed on a DC 16 Constitution saving throw or take 6 (1d12) lightning damage.
+On a failure, the beam forms an arc of lightning connecting Morgantha to the attacker until the start of its next turn.
+While the arc lasts, Morgantha has resistance to all damage, and each time she takes damage, the connected creature takes the same amount of damage.</p>
 <p><strong><em>Misty Step (Any).</em></strong> In response to taking damage, a hag can use her reaction to cast <em>misty step</em>.</p>
 </div>